pawelgrzybek/pawelgrzybek.com/content/posts/2015-12-06-background-video-made-easy.md

 ## A little bit of make up

-If we cannot provide high quality video, we need to find a way to mask artefacts.
+If we cannot provide high quality video, we need to find a way to mask artifacts.
 We need to create a small pattern and then overlay it over the video by adding a `background-image` on the parent element.
 These files are normally very small so we can easily convert them to base64 data to save server requests (it doesn't really matter in age of HTTP2).
 If you use Emmet in Sublime Text or Atom, you can use a shortcut `Shift + Ctrl + D`.

 ![ENcode Decode base 64 Emmet in Sublime Text 3](/photos/2015-12-06-3.gif)